-We can use MDM Bridge WMI Provider to see the setting applied by CSP’s on computer.
-You can connect to below WMI Name space and verify using Wbemtest or WMI Explorer.
+We can use MDM Bridge WMI Provider to see the setting applied by CSPs on the computer.
+You can connect to below WMI Namespace and verify using Wbemtest or WMI Explorer.

-Note : you need to launch wmiexplorer in system context otherwise setting will not show
+Note: you need to launch wmiexplorer in the system context; otherwise setting will not show

 - Registry :

-All the MDM Policy CSP settings applied on device registry is in below location
+All the MDM Policy CSP settings applied on the device registry are in the below location

-- Default search engine is Bing before applying the Intune policy.
+- The default search engine is Bing before applying the Intune policy.

 - Now search engine is Google after applying the Intune policy.